auth0/Guardian.swift/README.md

 well as enterprise identity providers such as Active Directory, LDAP, Google Apps and Salesforce.

-This SDK allows you to integrate Auth0's Guardian multi-factor service in your own app, transforming it in the second factor itself.
+This SDK allows you to integrate Auth0's Guardian multi-factor service in your own app, transforming it into the second factor itself.
 Your users will get all the benefits of our frictionless multi-factor authentication from your app.

 ## Requirements